bermane/ontario-inventory/docs/05-Imputation.md

 We only used ALS variables derived directly from the point cloud, as in our performance analysis these variables performed slightly better than EFI attributes modelled using an area-based approach.
 That being said, the performance difference was minimal, as many variables are highly correlated and thus interchangable.
 In terms of number of X-variables used in imputation, our performance analysis showed a small difference between n = 5 and n = 7.
 We stuck with n = 7 that performed slightly better.
 N = 3 performed much poorer.
 We used k = 5 as it performed better than k = 3 and k = 1 yet still resulted in an adequate distribution of variables (higher values of k lead to less variability in the imputed attributes).

 Although we compared imputed and observed values across the FRI data, we were limited in our ability to quantify error in relation to ground truth.
 Little work has investigated the accuracy of FRI species and age attributes.
 Accuracy depends on the complexity of the forest ecosystem and interpretation procedures (Tompalski et al., 2021).
-Thus Implications will vary across areas, and also based on harvesting and management priorities.
+Thus implications will vary across areas, and also based on harvesting and management priorities.

 Across the RMF we found similar distributions of age and species between imputed and observed values, even with the GRM data containing ~70% more polygons.
 Overall distributions are important for forest planning and can even out across the landscape even if individual forest stands do not match imputed and observed values (Thompson et al., 2007).